 Magnesium is the fourth most-abundant mineral in the body, and it’s mostly stored inside our bones.
 Because our bodies can’t make magnesium, we must get this mineral from our diets or supplements.
 Magnesium supplements are available in a variety of forms, one of which is magnesium citrate.

 Magnesium deficiency is believed to be one of the most prevalent nutrient deficiencies that affects adults, for reasons including poor soil quality, issues with absorption, and a lack of fruits or vegetables in people’s diets.
-Not only can magnesium citrate help defend against deficiency symptoms like fatigue, muscle aches and trouble sleeping, but it’s also commonly used by doctors to alleviate constipation.
+Not only can magnesium citrate help defend against deficiency symptoms like fatigue, muscle aches and trouble sleeping, but it’s also commonly used by doctors to relieve constipation.
 That’s not all.
-Read on learn more about magnesium citrate.

 What Is Magnesium Citrate?